myroms/roms/docs/README.md

 the inner product that prescribes the L2-norm.

 This official community version of **ROMS** is developed and maintained at Rutgers, The State University of New Jersey, New Brunswick, New Jersey, USA.
-The scarlet flag in the above logo indicates the location of our institution.
 Currently, this **git** repository contains the following branches:

 - **master**: Tagged versions and the latest stable release version of **ROMS**